Former VP Joe Biden wants an office upgrade. And he’s aiming for the most important one of them all: the Oval Office.

 On social justice…he’s got a few critics.
 Some say he contributed to mass incarceration since he helped write the '90s crime bill.
 And he voted for “don’t ask, don’t tell” as a senator, a military policy that prevented openly gay people from serving (it was lifted in 2011).
 He’s since evolved his approach to LGBTQ+ rights (see: his priorities above).
+He’s been vocally supportive of the George Floyd protests and has reiterated his call for police reform, including better training for de-escalation and a commitment to use the Justice Dept to “root out unconstitutional or unlawful policing” across the US.
 Meanwhile, he would decriminalize marijuana, leaving it up to the states to decide whether to legalize it.

-Biden has been a front-runner in the Democratic race.
-On the one hand: he’s seen as a popular moderate who could win over swing voters needed to defeat Trump.
+On the one hand: Biden’s seen as a popular moderate who could win over swing voters needed to defeat Trump.
 On the other hand: he’s an establishment candidate that younger voters might not feel properly represent the interests of a more diverse and progressive demographic.

 Sign up for the Daily Skimm email newsletter.